calcit-lang/calcit/README.md

 Paths defined in `:modules` field are just loaded as files from `~/.config/calcit/modules/`, i.e. `~/.config/calcit/modules/memof/calcit.cirru`.

-Modules that ends with `/`s are automatically suffixed `calcit.cirru`, and still fall back to `compact.cirru` for compatibility.
+Modules ending with `/` are automatically suffixed with `calcit.cirru`, and still fall back to `compact.cirru` for compatibility.

 ### Development

-I use these commands to run local examples:
+Local validation commands:

 ```bash
 # run tests in Rust